Stevent-event/stevent/README.md

 Capstone 2016 project, Team Ekat

 ## Platform
-MongoDB
+MongoDB  3.2.8
 Express
-AngularJS 2
+Angular 2.4.0
-NodeJS 6.7.0
+NodeJS 6.10.0

 ## INSTRUCTIONS FOR DEVELOPERS

-0. To help development, install also nodemon and bower: "npm install --global nodemon bower"
+1. Install nodemon and bower: "npm install -g nodemon bower"

-1. Install dependencies: "npm install"

-2. Install client-side dependencies in project root directory: "bower install"
+2. Install dependencies: "npm install", then "bower install"

-3. In project root directory, if you installed nodemon, run "nodemon server".
+4. In project directory, if you installed nodemon, run "nodemon server".
 If not, run "node server"

-4. Open another console window.
+5. Open another console window.

-5. On same folder run "npm run-script develop"
+6. In same folder run "npm start"

-6. On browser navigate to localhost:3000 (client server opens automatically localhost:3001)
+7. On browser navigate to localhost:3001 (it should open automatically)

 ## INSTRUCTION FOR DEPLOYMENT

 1. Push changes to Heroku

-2. "heroku local" to run local packages "heroku open" to open Heroku remote URL
+2. "heroku local" to run local packages, or "heroku open" to open Heroku remote URL

 3. Open localhost:3000 in browser if running local instance

+## Help!
+I'm stuck!
+It doesn't work!

+1. Run "sh ./clean-project.sh" to erase all packages and compiled files.
+Then try again.
+If it still doesn't work, complain at Slack.

+2. Reinstall everything easily with "sh ./install-project.sh".